eMVee-NL/OPEN-Index-File-Downloader/README.md

 This bash script was created since I could not download all files recusrively from `https://wordlists-cdn.assetnote.io/data/` while I was working on the book `Hacking APIs` from Corey J. Ball.
 One of the commands was `wget -r --no-parent -R "index.html*" https://wordlists-cdn.assetnote.io/data/ -nH` to download all wordlists locally.
-Did did not work for me, so I was trying to craft a command to do the same but I failed in that.
+This did not work for me, so I was trying to craft a command to do the same but I failed in that.

 Therefore I tried to create a bash script to do the same.
 See screenshots.